Moyege8/plaintext-password-obfuscation/README.md

 more /usr/lib/systemd/system/bindplane.service
 ```

-Copy our customized `bindplane.service` to `/etc/systemd/system` on the BindPlane host where you are performing password obfuscation.
+Copy our customized `bindplane.service` to `/etc/systemd/system` on the Bindplane host where you are performing password obfuscation.

 Check the content of the file to see how it is different from `/usr/lib/systemd/system/bindplane.service`.